londi/tailbliss/content/projects/garmin-watchface.md

 # Programming and stuff

-So in short: I have developed a watch face for garmin smartwatches that shows the pedro raccoon dancing in circles beside the time.
+So in short: I have developed a watch face for garmin smartwatches that shows the pedro raccoon dancing in circles and showing the time.

 ![Pedro Watchface](/images/projects/racoon-pedro.gif)